Short Answer

 Contract Snapshot

-This market resolves to Yes if Israel and Colombia normalize diplomatic relations and ratify an agreement before January 1, 2027.
-If these conditions are not met, the market resolves to No. The market will close early if normalization occurs, or by January 1, 2027, at 10:00 am EST otherwise, with outcomes verified by The New York Times and Israel.
+A YES resolution occurs if Israel and Colombia normalize diplomatic relations and ratify an agreement before January 1, 2027.
+A NO resolution occurs if this condition is not met by the deadline.
+The market will close early if the event happens, otherwise it closes by January 1, 2027, 10:00am EST, with outcomes verified using The New York Times and Israel's government website (gov.il/en).

 Available Contracts